TobyFenn/how-to-make-rain/docs/x.md

 -  Recent field campaigns (e.g., SNOWIE) provided detailed observations

 ### 2.2 Hygroscopic Seeding

+Hygroscopic agents deliquesce (dissolve into their aqueous components), becoming a solution droplet by absorbing water vapor from the air (at relative humidities significantly less than 100%).

  **Target:** Warm clouds (above freezing) or mixed-phase clouds